Tech Made Simple

 How to Track Santa's Journey Around the World

-Want to keep tabs on Jolly Ol’ Saint Nick?
-Here are several great options for locating Santa’s sleigh on a smartphone, tablet and PC.
+Want to keep tabs on Jolly Ol’ Saint Nick with your kids?
+Here are my two go-to resources to help locate Santa’s sleigh on your phone, tablet, and computer.

 Perhaps the most famous of all the Santa Claus trackers is the one from the North American Aerospace Defense Command (NORAD).
 Founded in the 1950s to track the threat of Soviet missiles, the joint U.S and Canadian agency has been keeping tabs on Santa’s movements for decades now via radar.
 It’s always been my family’s go-to source for up-to-date Santa info.

-• “Alexa, ask Santa for a Christmas fact.”
+• "Alexa, ask NORAD Tracks Santa for a fact from the Santa Files."

 Google Santa Tracker

-In the run up to Christmas, kids who visit Google’s Santa Tracker page will be able to look around a cartoonish Santa’s Village, with new animations and games added every day.
-On Christmas Eve, the Santa Tracker shifts into full gear, allowing curious minds to not just find Santa on a map, but learn a little bit about each destination, too.
+In the run-up to Christmas, kids who visit Google’s Santa Tracker page will be able to look around a cartoonish Santa’s Village, with new animations and games added every day.
+On Christmas Eve, the Santa Tracker shifts into full gear, allowing curious minds to not just find Santa on a map but also learn a little about each destination.

-Your family can explore the Google Santa Tracker by visiting google.com/santatracker or downloading the Google Santa Tracker app (free on Google Play).
+Your family can explore the Google Santa Tracker on the web or by downloading the Google Santa Tracker app (free).

 Discussion loading